cross

 4) Provides real-time updates: Unlike Physical Boards, Online Boards do not require a constant check for updates.
 It also doesn't need each member to personally engage with the Quality Analysis Team whenever testing is done for their tasks.

-5) Beneficial in the long-Term: Whenever teams require to retrieve the data of a previous Sprint or want to plan upcoming Sprints, Online Boards can help them do so with ease.
+5) Beneficial in the long-Term: Whenever teams are required to retrieve the data of a previous Sprint or want to plan upcoming Sprints, online boards can help them do so easily.
 This way, the team can view the position of the tasks seamlessly across sprints.

 6) Accessible to remote teams: Since the Task Card is digitally available, team members can access it across regions.
 Unlike Physical Boards that only work for local groups, these boards are available even if one of the Sprint Team is on another floor.